othorongongo/othorongongo/trading-rules.md

 We are working with the Ethereum development community to establish and apply best practices for how to shield clients from this uncertainty, or to convey it meaningfully.
 Unfortunately the approach taken by centralized exchanges to wait for a certain number of confirmations on deposit doesn't work on-chain - it's not just deposits that can be reverted.

 For now, we recommend clients mitigate against this risk by waiting several Ethereum blocks (e.g. 12 blocks) before treating a trade or order state as final.
 This is particularly important for clients arbitraging between UbiTok.io and off-chain exchanges.

+Clients should be aware that pending transactions are visible to other Ethereum nodes, and that it is possible for Ethereum miners to re-order pending transactions.

 ### New Book Formation